newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 import gql from 'graphql-tag';
 ```

-2. The `NerdGraphQuery` component is going to allow us to access the New Relic GraphQL API and have access to the power of GraphQl inside of your Nerdlet.
+2. The `NerdGraphQuery` component is going to allow us to access the New Relic NerdGraph API and have access to the power of GraphQl inside of your Nerdlet.

-Let's update our render method in the `index.js` to use the `NerdGraphQuery` component and make our first GraphQL query.
+Let's update our render method in the `index.js` to use the `NerdGraphQuery` component and make our first NerdGraph query.

 ```javascript
 render() {